esamattis/blog/source/_posts/2012-05-29-rendering-javascript-templates-without-rendering.markdown

  - backbone
 ---

-For a long client-side templating languages has somewhat bothered me.
+For a long time client-side templating languages has somewhat bothered me.
 Since they all take strings as input and re-renders those to DOM elements on every small change you want to make.
 That has always sounded bit silly to me.
 Why not just create the DOM tree once and then just manipulate the bits you want to be changed?

 <!--more-->